facebook youtube twitter instagram Whatsapp telegram

-In this post, we’re going to break down five ways roof moss can slowly ruin your roof without you even noticing.
-We’ll also talk about what you can do to stop it early, from spotting moss on roof shingles to the best methods for moss removal and killing moss on a roof before it spreads too far.
+In this post, we’ll talk about five ways roof moss can quietly mess up your roof before you even notice.
+You’ll also learn what to watch out for, like spotting moss on roof shingles early, and the best ways for moss removal and killing moss on a roof before it gets out of control.

 1. Roof Moss Holds Moisture That Can Lead to Rot

-Roof moss acts like a sponge—it soaks up rainwater and holds onto it.
-On a commercial roof, this trapped moisture sits between the moss and the surface, creating just the right conditions for rot to start.
+Roof moss soaks up rainwater and holds on to it, like a sponge.
+This water that is trapped between the moss and the surface of a commercial roof makes it perfect for rot to start.

 The National Research Council of Canada (NRC) warns that moisture stuck in building materials can cause mold growth and weaken the structure—something that’s especially common in damp areas like British Columbia.